A Problem-Oriented Taxonomy of Evaluation Metrics for Time Series Anomaly Detection: Detailed Metrics

-~\\ Traditional AUC-based metrics rely on binary (0/1) labels, which can be overly rigid when anomaly boundaries are uncertain.
+\paragraph{Volume Under Surface ($VUS^l$-ROC, $VUS^l$-PR)} ~\\ Traditional AUC-based metrics rely on binary (0/1) labels, which can be overly rigid when anomaly boundaries are uncertain.
 The \emph{Volume Under Surface (VUS)} metric introduces a soft labeling mechanism with tolerance windows, offering a more robust assessment under label noise and boundary ambiguity~\cite{paparrizos_VolumeSurfaceNew_2022_p@k_VUS}.

 \textbf{Computation.} For each true anomaly point, a tolerance window of size \( w \) is defined, and predictions within this window receive distance-weighted scores:

 where the decay function \( f(d, w) \) is typically: